owstack/bch-lib/CONTRIBUTING.md

 ## Design Guidelines

-These are some global design goals in bcccore that any change must adhere.
+These are some global design goals in bch that any change must adhere.

 ### D1 - Naming Matters